 What is Big Data?

 So what is the story behind big data?
-Billions and billions of years ago (not really… just close to a decade) mankind was faced with a problem.
+Billions and billions of years ago (or more like a decade) mankind was faced with a problem.
 There was too much data in the world and technology was progressing at an unbelievable pace.
 The world was generating floods of data on a regular basis which kept on accumulating.
-In short, we had surplus amount of data in our hands but no good tools and algorithms to process it.
+In short, we had a surplus amount of data in our hands but no good tools and algorithms to process it.

 What is it used for?